sodadata/docs/soda-cl/recon.md

   - duplicate_count(last_name) = 0
 ```

-For a reconciliation metric check, you add the word `diff` to indicate that it ought to compare duplicate values between the source dataset and the target dataset to confirm that the delta between those counts is zero.
-Refer to several examples below.
+For a reconciliation metric check, you add the word `diff` to indicate that it ought to compare the count of duplicate values between the source dataset and the target dataset to confirm that the delta between those counts is zero.
+Refer to examples below.

 Note that with reconciliation checks, there is no need to identify the dataset as you specified both source and target datasets in the project metadata configuration.
 {% include code-header.html %}